hpc-carpentry/tuning_lammps/_episodes/08-kokkos-gpu.md

 ## Exercise 1: performance penalty due to use of mixed styles
   1. First, let us take the input for the LJ-system from the Exercise 1 of the GPU section in Episode 5 (Let us call this as *Input 1*).
 Run this input using all the visible devices in a node available to you and use Kokkos/GPU as the accelerator package using the following setting: `-k on g 4 -sf kk -pk kokkos newton off neigh full comm device cuda/aware off`.
 Use the number of MPI tasks that equals to the number of devices.
   2. Measure the performance of this run in units of *timesteps/s*.
   3. Now, modify the above LJ-input file as shown below.
 In this case, we'll append a few extra lines near the end of the file.
 Let us name this modified input file as *Input 2*.
+Run this input using the same identical Kokkos setting: `-k on g 4 -sf kk -pk kokkos newton off neigh full comm device cuda/aware off`, and with identical number of GPU and MPI tasks as you did for the task 1.
   > ~~~
   > ... ... ...
   > ... ... ...